Louis-XIV-bis/predict_ploidy_ABR/README.md

   - HN2.2
   # Add more samples as needed
 ```
-If you have a lot of smaples and want to be sure to give the exact same names in the vcf you can get the list this way (and paste it to the config file):
+If you have a lot of samples and want to be sure to give the exact same names in the vcf you can get the list this way (and paste it to the config file):

 ```
 bcftools query -l /path/to/vcf/samples.vcf.gz | sed 's/^/- /' > samples.txt